Weipa Town Authority are committed to helping businesses, community organisations and individuals prepare and serve safe food.

 Most food businesses are required to obtain a food business licence from WTA before they start operating.

-To find out more information about licensing requirements for starting and operating a business go to the Local Government Toolbox
+You can find out more information about licensing requirements for starting and operating a business at the bottom of this page.

 How do I apply for a food licence and what are the application fees?